logankilpatrick/wgschool/content/matlab.md

 Also, please ensure you have the following:

 - a [supported browser](https://www.mathworks.com/support/requirements/browser-requirements.html)
-- a MathWorks Account
+- a MathWorks account (if you don't already have one please go [here](https://www.mathworks.com/login) to create one)

-If you don't already have a MathWorks Account, please go [here](https://www.mathworks.com/login) to create one.
 The Parallel MATLAB session will also introduce submitting MATLAB parallel jobs on Cedar Monday afternoon.
 It would be helpful to have a Compute Canada account, but we will also be providing guest accounts.

 <!-- We have some short videos for each of the session, that will be posted shortly.
 They can be watched -->
 <!-- before or during the sessions.
 At the start of each morning session we will walk folks through logging -->